All Episodes

 Oh, yeah, you bet.

-And originally I'm from Eugene, Oregon.
+But originally I'm from Eugene, Oregon.

-I understand that being in Ashland as you are that possibly a lot of, I want to go back
+And I understand that being in Ashland, as you are, that possibly a lot of, I want to go back to the question you had before about devil worshiping.

 And I've heard them from each state.

-What are the rumors, sir?
+And what are the rumors, sir?

-Well, the rumors are concerning, I guess the occult, so to speak.
+Well, the rumors are concerning, I guess, the occult, so to speak.

 What about it?